nickarli/uc-senior-design/nick-arlinghaus-prof-bio.md

 - Summer Internship, May 2021 - August 2021
 - (As a team) responsible for vulnerability management, endpoint + application security, certificate management, and DLP.
 - Technical Skills: Scripting in Python and Powershell
-- Non-Technical Skills: Being a fly on the wall

 ## Project Sought
 I've been interested in offensive security lately but haven't really gotten my foot in the door yet.
 Would love to do something in that department, write a piece of malware or a script kiddie tool or something.
 I've done personal projects with 3D printing and virtualization, so those are possibilities as well.